MagnetarRocket/steaview/README.md

 # starview
 A simple no-frills windowing + management enviroment influnced by SunView.

+Starview is unsually light, requiring about #MB/#KB of RAM, it can run on:

+	* Sega dreamcast

+	* AtariSTE

+	* Amiga 3000UX +

+	* IBM-PC compatible with a i386 and at least a hercules monochrome graphics card.

+	* Sun 3/50

+	* DEC VAXStation

+	* And anything above the specs of those machines.
+In short- it can run on a machine consitered a patato in today's specs.

 ## Usage
 starview is simply started via the command `starview`.
-However, due to partly a choice of not using conventions expected of today's GUI's and due to design choices to ensure a unusally small size (target platforms do include several m68k machines, dreamcast, acorn RISC-PC, late-model VAX systems, i386 +, m88k, & possibly all of the total systems that the current BSD's support that do support graphics & have at least 10MB), starview may not handle like you'd expect it to:
+However, due to partly a choice of not using conventions expected of today's GUI's and due to design choices to ensure a unusally small size (target platforms do include several m68k machines, dreamcast, acorn RISC-PC, late-model VAX systems, i386 +, m88k, & possibly all of the total systems that the current BSD's support that do support graphics & have at least 10MB(expected base OS usage is roughly 5ish) ), starview may not handle like you'd expect it to:

 	* what would be commonly called a window is a frame here.